Algon31/gpt-mini2.o/README.md

 ```

 Checkpoints and final model will be saved in the `models/` folder.

-u can train half and try the model too
+You can train half and try the model too

 ---

 ## ❗ GitHub Push Warning